 Being a small town, Mountain Dale does not have a public transit system used by locals to get to and from work.

-Mountain Dale is a very ethnically-diverse town.
+Mountain Dale is a somewhat ethnically-diverse town.
 The people who call Mountain Dale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mountain Dale residents report their race to be White, followed by Black or African-American.
-Mountain Dale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.92% of the town’s residents.
-Important ancestries of people in Mountain Dale include English, Russian, Irish, Italian, and Croatian.
+Important ancestries of people in Mountain Dale include English, German, Russian, Irish, and Ukrainian.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.